MarhicJeromeGIT/flashcard_api/README.markdown

   - Need to have a redis server running on the default (6379) port
   - need to setup the current server url in the .env file (and possibly the secrets for production)
   - typical Rails 5 application deployment : rake db:migrate, rake db:seed
+  - deployment with 'cap production deploy' command

   # Usage
   - After speed, my second focus was ease of use, so the API is simple:
     - Step 1: get the cards data (id => question/answer) with the /cards call
-    - Step 2: get the list of cards to study next with the /study_schedule call
+    - Step 2: get the list of cards to study next with the /todays_session call
     - Step 3: Assess (= rate, review) a card with the /assessments call
     - (Back to step 2, the list of cards to review should have been updated correctly)
     - Step 4: There are a number of /statistics api call available.